 - Faculty Mentoring/Shadowing - students are required to do at least 16 hours of shadowing with their faculty mentors each semester for their first 2 years in the program.
 In the last year of the program participants are required to do at least 8 hours per semester.

-- Peer Mentoring and Tutoring - 2nd and 3rd year PAWS students will have the opportunity to mentor and are required to tutor J-PAWS and 1st year PAWS students.
+- Peer Mentoring and Tutoring - PAWS students will have the opportunity to mentor and are required to tutor J-PAWS students.
 Time will be allotted for tutoring during the monthly study sessions.

 - Health Care Related Experiences - Students are required to participate in 20 hours of health-related experiences per program year.
 These experiences may include but are not limited to: health research, leadership activities, hospital volunteering, hospice or nursing home activities and shadowing nurses or other health care professionals.

 - Community Service - Students are required to participate in 8 hours of community service per program year.

 - Monthly Meetings - Students will be required to attend PAWS monthly sessions and other activities planned throughout the academic year.